 Every generous donation from our members and network of benefactors not only moves the cause of conservation forward, it introduces a new generation of young people to the sports of hunting and angling, and helps to protect outdoor habitats all over the world.

-The Houston Safari Club is reliant upon the generosity of our membership body and supporters, comprised of both businesses and individuals, to enable us to continue our mission.
-All donations go directly to the conservation and preservation of wild game species, youth education, and membership support.
+HSC is reliant upon the generosity of our membership body and supporters, comprised of both businesses and individuals, to enable us to continue our mission.
+All donations go directly to the conservation and preservation of wild game species, youth education and membership support.